-Posted 1 year ago by Website Administrator / 188 views
+Posted 3 years ago by System Admin / 558 views

 Sen. Bernie Sanders won the Democratic caucuses in Nevada on February 22, 2020, receiving 24 pledged delegates.
 Former Vice President Joe Biden was allocated nine pledged delegates and former Mayor Pete Buttigieg was allocated three.